 There are major two schools of thought on how to best detox as well a third customized method I’ve developed.
 One is cold turkey, the other is called fading.
 I’ve done them both many times and found problems with both.
 Along the way, I developed my own method which I’ll explain last.
 Let’s examine the three methods.

 1- Cold Turkey

 If anyone saw the Frank Sinatra movie THE MAN WITH THE GOLDEN ARM then they understand what it means to go cold turkey.
 Sinatra’s character was kicking heroin, not caffeine so there probably won’t be a need to have a loved one lock you in a closet for the weekend.
 Although some of you may want to retain the services of that loved one just in case.
 Cold turkey programs work best if there is a start date, end date, and an exit strategy.

 This is the quickest and most painful method of detox and in my opinion the least effective.
 The problem here is that although you kicked it for 3 days or so, your body needs a longer period to adjust.
 I’ve had cold turkeys where I return to pre-detox quantities in less than a week.
 In other words, a lot of effort and it doesn’t stick very long.
 A final word, do not plan on being productive during a detox.
 You will spend every waking moment wishing you had some caffeine to lift the dark cloud in your head.

 2- Coffee Fading

 Coffee fading is a technique for cutting the daily coffee consumption by 1/2 a cup a day.
-Gradually you can work down to zero or into a tolerable level.
-This method is pain-free, but does require planning.
-You need to measure current consumption and then keep track of every beverage thoughout the day.
+Gradually you can work down to zero or to a tolerable level.
+This method is pain-free but does require planning.
+You need to measure current consumption and then keep track of every beverage throughout the day.
 If you are drinking 10 cups a day and the goal is to get down to zero for 3 days then this can take 22 days to complete.
 Do you want to plan every beverage for 22 days?
 It’s pain-free, planning extensive, and requires a longer amount of time.